-- Describe the importance of minerals in human metabolisms and its contribution. - Classify the minerals depending on its requirement in human body. - Write down the chemical properties of major minerals. - Write down the source, digestion, absorption and functions of major, minor and trace minerals. - Describe the effect of dietary deficiency and its complications of each mineral. - Describe how certain minerals produces toxicity and interact with some drugs.
+- CO 1.
+The importance of minerals in human metabolisms and its contribution. - CO 2.
+Classification of the minerals depending on its requirement in human body. - CO 3.
+The chemical properties of major minerals. - CO 4.
+The source, digestion, absorption and functions of major, minor and trace minerals. - CO 5.
+Effect of dietary deficiency and its complications of each mineral. - CO 6.
+Mineral toxicity and their interaction with some drugs.